 First responders from across the state are participating in a FEMA Region 8 working group on interoperable communications.
-Jay Evenson from the Pennington County Sheriff's office, John McQuillan from the Brown County dispatch center, and Jeff Pierce with the Bureau of Information & Telecommunications are representing our state well in this group.
+John McQuillan from the Brown County dispatch center, and Jeff Pierce with the Bureau of Information & Telecommunications are representing our state well in this group.